IB at Lincoln

 Students who opt to take individual IB Courses (much like taking individual AP courses) and are not enrolled in the IB Diploma Programme are called Course Candidates.
-If they complete the course requirements and elect to sit for the IB Exam, they will earn individual scores for each IB class (from their assessment results) that have the potential of earning college credits.
-Course Candidates are not required to complete the Extended Essay, CAS Hours, or the Theory of Knowledge class.
+If they complete the course requirements and elect to sit for the IB Exam, they will earn IB scores that have the potential to earning college credit.
+Course Candidates are not required to complete the EE, CAS or the Theory of Knowledge class.

 Core Elements Of The Diploma Programme